Adamgtay/marauders/README.md

 # Marauders: Shadow Syndicates

-In Marauders: Shadow Syndicates, players take on the roles of cunning smugglers operating in a steampunk-infused Victorian London.
+In Marauders: Shadow Syndicates, players take on the roles of cunning smugglers operating in an alternate Victorian London.
 This game combines strategy, resource management, and risk-taking as players navigate the treacherous streets and underground passages of the city.

 ## Game Overview